 Tips for taking care of your mental health

 Starting with the basics - keep a daily schedule!
 Isolation and lack of structure can be triggers for depression.
 It is important to keep a routine in place, particularly when many normalcies have been displaced.
 Be intentional in your plan for the day, sticking to a regular daily routine as much as possible.
 Set your alarm, get up at the same time each day, take a shower, and get dressed each day.
 Avoid the temptation to stay up late at night, sleep in late in the morning, stay in pajamas, and not continue with regular daily hygiene.
 When thinking through your day, also decide when you will check in for news updates.
 Pick a few trusted media sources and limit your intake of news and social media.
 You want to be informed, but not overloaded with information.
-We have attached a simple scheduling form to utilize in planning your day, in case you need a boost in implementing structure during this stay-at-home period.
+We have attached a simple scheduling form to utilize in planning your day, in case you need a boost in implementing structure.

 ENGAGE IN THERAPY